San Salvador: Municipal government

 The cities in El Salvador, by constitutional provision (Article 203), are economically and administratively autonomous.
 San Salvador is governed by a council consisting of a mayor (elected by direct vote every three years, with an option to be re-elected), a trustee and two or more aldermen whose number varies in proportion to the population of the municipality.
 The functions and powers of this government are framed within the rules of the Municipal Code.

-San Salvador's government is composed of various departments, including the departments of festivals, parks, cemeteries, and finance.
+San Salvador's government is composed of departments, including the departments of festivals, parks, cemeteries, and finance.
 To safeguard the interests of the municipality, there is a board of metropolitan agents.
 Each of the six city districts also has a government department.
 The mayor is a member of the Council of Mayors of the Metropolitan Area of San Salvador (COAMSS), composed of fourteen local councils that make up the area known as Greater San Salvador.